-A student is allowed to transfer a maximum of six graduate credits from other regionally accredited colleges and universities.
+Master's students are allowed to transfer a maximum of six graduate credits, while doctoral students are allowed to transfer a maximum of 20 credits, from other regionally accredited colleges and universities.
 In order to determine credit equivalency by comparing the desired course(s) to be transferred with the desired course requirements to be fulfilled, the following are considered: the number of credits per each course, the equivalency of the units (for example, if the credits are based upon quarter units instead of semester units), the content of each course, and the student's earned grade in the course to be transferred.